Mathea Falco: Biography

 Falco co-hosted two working groups on transnational organized crime at Harvard Law School in 2011 which were attended by policy experts from the United States, Mexico, Colombia, and Spain, including a number of Mexican officials at the federal, state, and local levels.

 In 2015, she co-hosted a two-day symposium at the Radcliffe Institute for Advanced Studies at Harvard University to address lessons from the United States' 40-year war on drugs.
 Multidisciplinary experts gathered to explore innovative approaches to drug policy and programs.

 In 2016, Falco was elected to the American Academy of Arts and Sciences.

 Personal

-Falco, who is married to Peter Tarnoff, has one son, Benjamin F. Tarnoff.
+Falco, who was married to the late Peter Tarnoff, has one son, Benjamin F. Tarnoff.